BornToBeRoot/NETworkManager/SECURITY.md

 ## Supported Versions

-Only the current version (master) is supported.
+Only the current version (main) is supported.

 ## Reporting a Vulnerability